DreamOfTheRedChamber/system-design-interviews/README.md

 | Get options and size for the order    | Retrieve order with a filter specifying which pieces to return | Get /orders/1?fields=options,size       | { "size" : "trenta", "options" : ["extra ice", "unsweetened"]}                                   |

 ## HTTP session
+### Stateless applications
+* Web application servers are generally "stateless":
+	- Each HTTP request is independent; server can't tell if 2 requests came from the same browser or user.
+	- Web server applications maintain no information in memory from request to request (only information on disk survives from one request to another).
-* Since the HTTP protocol is stateless itself, web applications developed techniques to create a concept of a session on top of HTTP so that servers could recognize multiple requests from the same user as parts of a more complex and longer lasting sequence.
+* Statelessness not always convenient for application developers: need to tie together a series of requests from the same user.
+Since the HTTP protocol is stateless itself, web applications developed techniques to create a concept of a session on top of HTTP so that servers could recognize multiple requests from the same user as parts of a more complex and longer lasting sequence.

-* Any data you put in the session should be stored outside of the web server itself to be available from any web server.
+### Structure of a session
+* The session is a key-value pair data structure.
+Think of it as a hashtable where each user gets a hashkey to put their data in.
+This hashkey would be the “session id”.

 ### Server-side session vs client-side cookie

 | Category       | Session                                                                               | Cookie                                            |